Annie Jump Cannon - an Astronomer Who Measured the Stars

-Born in Dover, Delaware in 1863, Annie Jump Cannon was the eldest daughter of State Senator and ship builder, Wilson Cannon.
-Wilson Cannon, and his second wife Mary Jump, had Annie and two sons, Wilson Lee Cannon, Jr. and Robert Barrett Cannon together.
-At an early age Mary taught Annie the constellations, how to identify them and the stories behind them.
-This fueled Annie's interest in astronomy.
-Cannon's mother was the one who ultimately encouraged her to pursue her interest and suggested that Annie study math, chemistry, or biology at Wellesley College.
+Born in Dover, Delaware, on December 11, 1863, Annie Jump Cannon was the eldest daughter of state senator and prosperous ship builder, Wilson Cannon.
+Mr. Cannon and his second wife, Mary Jump, had Annie and two sons, Wilson Lee Cannon, Jr., and Robert Barrett Cannon.
+At an early age Mary taught Annie the constellations, how to identify them, and the stories behind them.
+The pair observed the sky from a makeshift observatory in the attic of their large house, further fueling Annie's interest in astronomy.
+Mrs. Cannon was the one who ultimately encouraged Annie to pursue her interest and suggested that she study math and the sciences at Wellesley College.

-Her Professional Work Begins
+Professional Work Begins

-Cannon was not alone in this endeavor, she was joined by Williamina P.S.
-Fleming.
-Together, Cannon, Fleming, and Pickering took on the ambitious project of recording, classifying, and cataloging the spectra of various stars.
+Miss Cannon had become part of a group known as "Pickering's Women," and they were called “computers.”
+The goal of Pickering and his computers was to complete the Henry Draper Catalogue by defining and mapping every star in the sky to a magnitude of 9, or sixteen times fainter than the human eye can see.
 This project, which first began in 1885, used surface temperatures as a means of classification.
-Pickering made the short-term project into a long term endeavor in order to obtain optical spectra of as many stars as possible.
-While working at the Observatory, Cannon continued her studies and received her M.A. from Wellesley in 1907.
+Pickering made the short-term project into a long-term endeavor in order to obtain optical spectra of as many stars as possible.
+While working at the Observatory, Miss Cannon continued her studies and received her M.A. from Wellesley in 1907.

 The Harvard Computers - Origins of the Stellar Classification System